-Council on Education for Public Health (CEPH) Accreditation
+MPH Program Accredited by the Council on Education for Public Health

-The Council on Education for Public Health (CEPH) is an independent agency recognized by the US Department of Education to accredit schools of public health and certain public health programs offered in settings other than schools of public health.
+The Council on Education for Public Health (CEPH) is an independent agency recognized by the U.S. Department of Education to accredit schools of public health and certain public health programs offered in settings other than schools of public health.
 These schools and programs prepare students for entry into careers in public health.
-The primary professional degree is the Master of Public Health (MPH) but other master and doctoral degrees are offered as well.
-(CEPH, 2007)
+The primary professional degree is the Master of Public Health (MPH) but other master and doctoral degrees are offered as well (CEPH, 2007).

-Specific Objectives of CEPH:
+Goals of CEPH

-The goal of the Council is "to enhance health in human populations through organized community effort."
-The Council's focus is the improvement of health through the assurance of professional personnel who are able to identify, prevent and solve community health problems.
+The mission of the Council is "to assure quality in public health education and training to achieve excellence in practice, research and service, through collaboration with organizational and community partners."
+The Council's focus is the "improvement of health through the assurance of professional personnel who are able to identify, prevent and solve community health problems."

-The Council's objectives are:
+The CEPH goals are:

-- 1) to promote quality in public health education through a continuing process of self-evaluation by the schools and programs that seek accreditation; - 2) to assure the public that institutions offering graduate instruction in public health have been evaluated and judged to meet standards essential for the conduct of such educational programs; - 3) to encourage through periodic review, consultation, research, publications, and other means improvements in the quality of education for public health.
+- 1. to promote quality in public health education through a continuing process of self-evaluation by the schools and programs that seek accreditation; - 2. to assure the public that institutions offering graduate instruction in public health have been evaluated and judged to meet standards essential for the conduct of such educational programs; and - 3. to encourage through periodic review, consultation, research, publications, and other means improvements in the quality of education for public health.
 (CEPH, 2007)